yuta-51/portfolio/_posts/2021-7-1-OWL-Predictions.md

 ```
 Finally, we will take the difference between the average stats of both teams to get the differnece of each average stat.
 If the stat does not appear in the data, we will treat it as "null" in our dataframe.

+### Getting the differnece between average stats of two teams in a match
 ```python
 def find_avg_stats_diff(match_id, team_1, team_2, yr):
     zipped = zip(find_avg_stats(match_id, team_1, yr), find_avg_stats(match_id, team_2, yr))